hieucannguyen/Containerized-ISS-Tracker-Flask-App/README.md

 ## Software Diagram
 ![image](software_diagram.svg)

 *Software diagram of the Flask Application.
-Visualization of the application workflow using Docker and how to API endpoints interact between the code and web server.*
+Visualization of the containerized application using Docker and how to API endpoints interact between the code and web server.*

 ## Running the application using Docker
 ### Build the image